majuss/ecoevolpara/Documentation/seafile.md

 ### Debian GUI

-It’s recommended to use our custom Installer &lt;appendix/scripts/install\_seafile\_client.sh&gt; for the Seafile-Client (GUI or CLI).
+It’s recommended to use our [custom Installer] for the Seafile-Client (GUI or CLI).

 #### With installer